stilley2/Curriculum_Vitae/README.md

 # Current Position

-Ph.D.
-Candidate
+Imaging Analyst
-AIAI Lab, Johns Hopkins University
+Holland Bloorview Kids Rehabilitation Hospital
-Baltimore, MD 21205
+Toronto, ON, M4G 1R8

 # Contact Information

-Phone: 401-447-8641
+83 Florence Ave Toronto, ON, M2N 1G2 Phone: 647-627-8641
 Email: <steve@steventilley.com>

 # Summary

-I have been an imaging researcher since 2009, and have experience in tomographic reconstruction, the design, construction, and characterization of imaging systems, software-hardware interfacing, and image processing.
-My graduate research has been on CT reconstruction algorithms, where I improve image quality by combining advanced statistical and physical models with custom optimization algorithms.
-As an undergraduate I worked on design and construction of novel multiphoton microscopes.
+I have been an imaging researcher since 2009, and have experience in tomographic reconstruction, the design, construction, and characterization of imaging systems, software-hardware interfacing, image processing, and developing pipelines for large scale image analysis.

 # Education